 Alabama Butterfly Atlas

-Butterfly: Wingspan: ¾ - 1½ inches (2.2 - 3.8 cm).
-Underwings are gray brown with a postmedian line that zigzags toward the two short hindwing tails.
-A large blue patch is often slightly capped with orange; a short row of orange spots that decreases in size moves up the hindwing edge.
-In northern parts of the state, this line of orange is slight.
-In coastal areas, this line tends to be much more pronounced, almost resembling a flame.
-Upperside wings are brown with a small orange spot near the tails.
-Males have a dark forewing patch (stigma).
+Butterfly: Wingspan: ¾ - 1½ inches (2.2 - 3.8 cm) UPPER SURFACE (dorsal) Seldom seen.
+Brown with a small orange spot near tails.
+Male with dark stigma on forewing.
+UNDER SURFACE (ventral) Gray brown; postmedian line zigzags toward two short hindwing tails; large blue patch is slightly capped with orange; short row of orange spots decreases in size as it moves up hindwing edge.
+In northern parts of the state, orange spot line is slight.
+In coastal areas, orange spot line much more pronounced, resembling a flame.

-Egg: Flattened, disc shaped eggs are rusty brown and deposited on twigs or in crevices of host tree.
-Eggs are the overwintering stage.
+Egg: Rusty brown; flattened disc shape.
+Deposited on twigs or in crevices of host tree.
+The overwintering stage.

-Oak Hairstreaks produce only one brood per year and are the earliest of the Satyrium hairstreaks to take wing.
-There are two distinct subspecies, Northern (S. favonious ontario) and Southern (S. favonius favonius), which have at times been considered separate species.
+Oak Hairstreaks produce only one brood per year and are the earliest of the satyrium hairstreaks to take wing.
+There are two distinct subspecies, northern (Satyrium favonious ontario) and southern (S. favonius favonius), which have at times been considered separate species.
 In Alabama, 'northern' Oak Hairstreaks are considered rare, and sightings usually consist of a single butterfly.
 The row of orange spots that moves up the hindwing edge is very short, sometimes only appearing as a spot or two.
-These butterflies are most often found in the northern two-thirds of the state.
-'Southern' Oak Hairstreaks are typically encountered in the southern Coastal Region, where Oak Hairstreaks tend to be more prevalent.
-The row of orange spots on their hindwings is much more prevalent and noticeable.
+These butterflies are typically found in the northern two-thirds of the state.
+'Southern' Oak Hairstreaks inhabit the southern Coastal Region, where Oak Hairstreaks tend to be more prevalent.
+The row of orange spots on their hindwings is exaggerated and much more noticeable.

 Distribution and Abundance